AlbMLpy/Image-Caption-Generator/README.md

 # Image Caption Generator
-Final project from Deep Learning 2022 course Skoltech

-Team members:
+## About the project:
+Generation of image content description is a fundamental problem in the artificial intelligence field that connects computer vision and natural language processing.
+In this project, we present a comparison of models that lie in an encoder-decoder framework.
+We specifically experimented with different classes of backbones like:
+Convolutional Neural Networks (CNN), Recurrent Neural Networks (RNN), and Transformers.
+To have a justifiable and consistent experiment, we trained/validated all frameworks along with its backbone on Flickr8k dataset.
+Moreover, we evaluated our models on a subset of COCO to assess the performance.
+Our results are as follows:
+- The best model is *Densenet161 + Trans-
+former* and it shows BLEU@1 score 62.57.
+- Experiments showed that such model con- figurations like *CNN + LSTM* are better in terms of *computation time* but they cannot achieve the same quality as Transformer- based architectures.

+See [report](report/final_report.pdf) for more details! :star:

+**Team members**:
+* Albert Saiapin :seedling:
-* Farid Davletshin
+* Farid Davletshin :evergreen_tree:
-* Fakhriddin Tojiboev
+* Fakhriddin Tojiboev :palm_tree:
-* Albert Sayapin
-* Olga Gorbunova
+* Olga Gorbunova :deciduous_tree:
-* Evgeniy Garsiya
+* Evgeniy Garsiya :herb:
-* Hai Le
+* Hai Le :maple_leaf:
-* Lina Bashaeva
+* Lina Bashaeva :blossom:
-* Dmitriy Gilyov
+* Dmitriy Gilyov :sunflower:

 # Environment